You want to go horseback riding in Kyrgyzstan and are looking for as much information as possible to prepare your trek?

 How much does it cost to ride a horse?

-An English-speaking guide is a little more expensive and a French-speaking guide is even much more expensive.
+- An English-speaking guide costs a little more, a French-speaking guide a lot more.

-In order to transport this material, depending on the size of the group, you need :
+Depending on the size of the group, you will need :

-- one or more horse groomers to manage the horses and the setting up and dismantling of the camps.
+- One or more grooms to manage the horses and set up and dismantle the camps.

-- a cook to prepare the various meals and manage the food.
+- A cook to prepare meals and manage supplies.

 When is the best time to go horseback riding in Kyrgyzstan?